couchbaselabs/ToDoLite-iOS/tutorial.md

 Back in the iOS app in AppDelegate.m, create a new method `startReplicationsWithName:withPassword` method to provide a username and password:

-- this time use the CBLAuthenticator class to create an authenticator of type basic auth passing in the name and password
+- this time use the CBLAuthenticator class to create an authenticator of type basic auth passing in the name and password (remember the name is the currentUserId you picked in step 1)
 - wire up the authenticator to the replications using the `authenticator` method
 - call the refactored method in `application:didFinishLaunchingWithOptions`